Breastfeeding and Working – English version - HE2106

 Ask family and friends for help

-• Be specific about what needs doing, eg, housework, cooking, shopping, washing, looking after older children.
+• Be specific about what you need: housework, cooking, shopping, washing, looking after older children.

-• Your partner and/or other family members can help with the baby, eg, bathing, playing, singing, changing nappies, reading stories.
+• Your partner and/or other family members can help with the baby by bathing, playing, singing, changing nappies, reading stories, going out for a walk.

 Getting help with breastfeeding and working